Major damage to Alabama mobile home park amid tropical storm | Science-Environment

 The county received two calls about trees falling onto homes, but no one was home at the time.

-The storm left tens of thousands without power and some flights were being cancelled or delayed at Pensacola International Airport.
+The storm left tens of thousands without power and some flights were being canceled or delayed at Pensacola International Airport.

-"We have a lot of visitors that are here vacationing," she said.
-"Red flags flying out at the beaches so there's absolutely no swimming."
-Forecasters said Claudette could dump 5 to 10 inches (12 to 25 centimetres) of rain in the region, with isolated accumulations of 15 inches (38 centimetres) possible.
+“We have a lot of visitors that are here vacationing,” she said.
+“Red flags flying out at the beaches so there's absolutely no swimming.” ] Forecasters said Claudette could dump 12 to 25 centimeters of rain in the region, with isolated accumulations of 38 centimeters possible.

-Most people riding out of the storm still had electricity when they woke up Saturday morning.
-The website poweroutage.us reported roughly 22,000 outages total across Louisiana, Mississippi, Alabama and Florida.
+Most people riding out the storm still had electricity when they woke up Saturday morning.
+The website power outage reported roughly 22,000 outages total across Louisiana, Mississippi, Alabama and Florida.

-The storm struck on a weekend when many on the Gulf Coast planned to celebrate Juneteenth and Father's Day.

-Business owners across the Gulf Coast, from restaurateurs to swamp boat operators, had anticipated an influx of tourist cash after a year of lost revenue due to the coronavirus pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)